 The message sticks of Ooldea Soak

-The project will investigate the history, meaning and traditional ownership of message sticks sourced from Ooldea Soak on the eastern edge of the Nullabor plain.
+The project will investigate the history, meaning and traditional ownership of message sticks sourced from Ooldea Soak on the eastern edge of the Nullarbor plain.
 This permanent water source has been an important ceremonial site for neighbouring Aboriginal communities for over a millennium.
 With the establishment of the Trans-Australian Railway, and the founding of Ooldea Mission, patterns of mobility and contact in this region changed abruptly.
 Around thirty message sticks originating from Ooldea were collected and described by the likes of C. P. Mountford, Daisy Bates and others in the early twentieth century.
-These objects offer a testament to changing conditions and opportunities for Aboriginal people in this region.
+The project will consider how these objects offer a testament to changing conditions and opportunities for Aboriginal people in this region.

 Message sticks of Country

 For Indigenous applicants only, this project involves identifying message sticks from your traditional Country or Countries that are locally owned and managed, conserved in a public collection or which survive only through descriptions, photographs or sketches.
 The project will investigate the life histories of these objects including the circumstances of their creation and circulation.
 Although the documentation is inadequate for almost all message sticks in contemporary collections, the project will explore their specific cultural and historical contexts, relying not only on colonial archives but on Indigenous oral knowledge and individual family histories.